ThRadio/ThRadio/README.md

 ```

 **ThRadio is currently in alpha.** If you use it in production, it is at your own risk.

+## Licence

+ThRadio is licensed under the Apache license, version 2.0.
+This project is free and open-source software, and pull requests are always welcome.

 <!-- ## Dev Setup